-As part of the application process, an applicant must supply a completed application form with the non-refundable application fee (waived for online applications), a personal statement (not required of non-degree applicants), official copies of transcripts from all colleges attended (non-degree applicants must supply the transcript from the last school attended).
+As part of the application process, an applicant must supply a completed application form, a personal statement (not required of non-degree applicants), official copies of transcripts from all colleges attended (non-degree applicants must supply the transcript from the last school attended).
 Applicants who have less than 20 college credits must submit an official high school transcript or official GED scores.
 For evaluation of alternative sources of credit, a potential student must supply official documentation.